rbrtsmith/rbrtsmith.github.io/_posts/2015-05-08-JavaScript-Callbacks.md

 {% endhighlight %}

-As you can see when we start to nest callbacks inside one another the code can become difficult to read, and is commonly reffered to as callback hell.
+As you can see when we start to nest callbacks inside one another the code can become difficult to read, and is commonly referred to as callback hell.
 I will talk about how to avoid callback hell in a later post, but for now have some fun playing around with callbacks, they are a very powerful JavaScript feature!